-The Organization only initiates loans that it knows to be saleable, based on contract relationships with the loan buyers.
+The Organization only originates loans that it knows to be salable, based on existing or anticipated loan sale contract relationships with investors.
 Government contract-related costs are only expended for approved contracts within budget parameters.
 Operational costs are limited to those provided for in the board-approved budget.

-At March 31, 2020, the Organization estimates that it has cash on hand to fund operational expenses for at least 12 months, assuming no revenue is collected and further assuming that operational expenses are not reduced in the face of such absence of revenue.
+At March 31, 2021 and 2020, the Organization estimates that it has cash on hand to fund operational expenses for at least 12 months, assuming no revenue is collected and further assuming that operational expenses were not reduced in the face of such absence of revenue.
 This estimate is for disclosure purposes only and does not reflect the strategy that management would adopt in such circumstances.

-The Organization further believes that it has sufficient cash and credit facility resources to operate its business during fiscal year 2021 and consistently monitors these items.
+The Organization further believes that it has sufficient cash and credit facility resources to operate its business during fiscal year 2022 and consistently monitors these items.
 It may, from time to time, consider increasing credit facilities for greater operational flexibility or to pursue specific business opportunities.